spacedrop/spacedrop/README.md

   * Basic theme (package)
 * Admin UI
   * Administring site settings
+  * Editing documents, forms generated from schemas in the Structure package.
+  * Add/remove and publish/unpublish documents.
   * Packages overview (on/off capabilities)
   * Reports package and page showing status of current installed version and more.
   * Admin menu for all administrative tasks.